Luka Bogavac: Early life and career

 Bogavac grew up with the SIG Strasbourg youth system where his father Nebojša Bogavac was an assistant coach.
 He joined the Mega Basket youth system in May 2021.
 At the 2020–21 Euroleague Basketball Next Generation Tournament, he averaged 14.7 points, 5.3 rebounds, and 2 assists per game.

 Professional career

 On 23 September 2021, Bogavac officially signed his first professional contract with Mega Basket.
 Also, he joined OKK Beograd on a two-way contract for the 2021–22 KLS season.
 Bogavac made his senior debut in the ABA League for Mega Basket on 26 September 2021 in a 101–68 win over SC Derby, making 6 points and a rebound in under 5 minutes of playing time.

+College career

+Following the 2024–25 seasons, Bogavac decided to play college basketball in the United States, ultimately choosing the North Carolina Tar Heels, citing the program's rich tradition as a primary reason.

 National team career

 Bogavac was a member of the Montenegro U16 national team that participated at the 2019 FIBA U16 European Championship Division B in Podgorica, Montenegro.
 Over eight tournament games, he averaged 9.3 points, 1.9 rebounds, and one assist per game.

 In July 2022, Bogavac was a member of the Montenegro under-20 team that won a bronze medal at the FIBA U20 European Championship in Podgorica, Montenegro.
 Over seven tournament games, he averaged 3.7 points, 2.7 rebounds, and 2.9 assists per game.